 Office: 14P Schumacher

-Melissa Lavin received her B.A. in 2003 from University of Colorado at Boulder, her M.S. in 2006 from Southern Connecticut State University, and her Ph.D. in 2011 from University of Connecticut.
-Dr. Lavin teaches diverse courses in sociology and criminal justice, including police and society, criminology, drugs and society, and race, crime and justice.
-She is also adviser to the criminal justice club, and is affiliated faculty with women and gender studies.
-Her research interests include crime and deviance, gender and sexuality, sociological psychology and symbolic interaction, inequalities, and qualitative methods.
-Her work appears in the Journal of Deviant Behavior.
+Melissa F. Lavin received her B.A. in 2003 from University of Colorado at Boulder and her Ph.D. in 2011 from the University of Connecticut.
+She is an advisory editor for the journal Deviant Behavior and Secretary for the Association for Humanist Sociology.
+Her research interests include crime and deviance, sociological psychology and symbolic interaction, gender and sexuality, and qualitative methods.
+Dr. Lavin teaches diverse courses in sociology and criminal justice, including police and society, criminology, drugs and society, and gender and crime.
+She is the adviser to the criminal justice honor society, and is affiliated faculty with women and gender studies.

 Office: 14M Schumacher